PremiereGlobal/bbmigrate/README.md

 ### Arguments

+`--server-url, -s`
-`--server-url, -s`      The URL for the Bitbucket Server instance (e.g. `-s https://bitbucket.mycompany.com`).
+    The URL for the Bitbucket Server instance (e.g. `-s https://bitbucket.mycompany.com`).
 Should include a port number if you're hosting on a port other than `80` or `443`.

+`--server-user, -su`
-`--server-user, -su`    The username of a Bitbucket Server user with read access to all repositories in your instance.
+    The username of a Bitbucket Server user with read access to all repositories in your instance.

+`--server-pass, -sp`
-`--server-pass, -sp`    The password for the Bitbucket Server user.
+    The password for the Bitbucket Server user.

+`--workspace, -w`
-`--workspace, -w`       The name of the workspace in Bitbucket Cloud to migrate the projects and repositories to.
+    The name of the workspace in Bitbucket Cloud to migrate the projects and repositories to.

+`--cloud-user, -cu`
-`--cloud-user, -cu`     The username of a Bitbucket Cloud user with full read/write access to projects and repositories in the target workspace.
+    The username of a Bitbucket Cloud user with full read/write access to projects and repositories in the target workspace.

+`--cloud-pass, -cp`
-`--cloud-pass, -cp`     The password for the Bitbucket Cloud user. **NOTE** - it's recommended to create an ["App Password"](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) in Bitbucket Cloud for this purpose.
+    The password for the Bitbucket Cloud user.
+    **NOTE**: it's recommended to create an ["App Password"](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) in Bitbucket Cloud for this purpose.

 ## Installation From Source